Cheese Savoury Sandwich Filling

 Grated cheese in a bowl

 Now grate the carrot.
-The carrots add a sweetness and crunch to the filling without it being obvious.
+The carrots add a subtle sweetness and help create the distinctive texture of the filling.
 It is a great way to sneak some vegetables in if you have reluctant vegetable eaters in your family.

 Grated carrot in a bowl on a table